aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/customizations.md

 #### Changing Dashboard Permissions

-By default, the dashboard grants access to the single user or group specified in `QUICKSIGHT_USERNAME` in `config.yaml`.
-To grant access to additional users:
+By default, the dashboard grants access to the primary user specified in `QUICKSIGHT_USERNAME` and any additional users specified in `QUICKSIGHT_ALLOWED_USERS` in `config.yaml`.
+To grant access to additional users outside of configuration:

 - Use the QuickSight console to share the dashboard with other users or groups
 - Or modify the `permissions` array on the `CfnDashboard` resource in `quicksight-construct.ts` to include additional QuickSight user/group ARNs